Networking (and the Internet)

 Networking on a LAN

-The standard multi-user configurations of Cardbox come with a licensed copy of the Cardbox Server.
-You choose which computer to run this on: usually it is the network file server but it can in fact be any computer that is accessible over the network.
+You choose which computer to run the Cardbox Server on: usually it is the network file server but it can in fact be any computer that is accessible over the network.

 Networking over the Internet